Staying or Moving When Your Spouse is Deployed

 Deciding to move

-After you've considered all your options, you may decide that moving closer to home is best for you and your family.
+After you've considered all your options, you may decide that moving closer to home or somewhere else is best for you and your family.
 Remember to do these things if you choose to move:

 - Give your contact information to your spouse's unit.